 Prevention is the Best Medicine

-If you have experienced a loss of peripheral vision or are having other difficulties with your vision, you should have a complete eye examination.
+If you have experienced a loss of peripheral vision or are having other difficulties with your vision, schedule a complete eye examination with your primary eye doctor.